What is Milkywire?

 Milkywire is a technology-driven giving platform that enables companies and individuals to support environmental and/or climate-focused initiatives.
 These initiatives are selected by Milkywire and its impact partners based on their potential to create long-lasting positive impact.
 The funded organizations are vetted to ensure compliance with relevant local regulations, and are typically part of a portfolio of projects under a specific theme, known as an Impact Fund.

 Yes, we have created the Climate Transformation Fund, which focuses on high-cost carbon removal projects, research initiatives, and advocacy and policy projects.
 Some of the initiatives selected for this fund include for-profit companies.
 However, all projects must be deemed aligned with our CTF policy.

-How do I know how much funding my organization has raised?
+How do I know how much funding my initiative has raised?

-As an active organization, you can follow your donations and funding raised in your financial overview directly in the Milkywire app or on our website here.
+If you have an active initiative or are an Impact Partner, you can follow your donations and funding raised in your financial overview directly in the Milkywire app or on our website here.
 You can see how much funding is needed until you meet your goal, get an overview of your monthly support, and more.

 How can my organization receive funds from Milkywire?

 Funds raised through the Milkywire platform are directed to our Impact partners, who act as a grantmaker and ensure the distribution of the funds to the local partners that are part of the initiative.
 They also ensure that donations are properly tracked, both financially and from an impact perspective.

 Since we work with impact partners to ensure high-quality impact, most reporting requirements are within their responsibility.
 However, we require impact partners to report to us, and we require initiatives to submit regular content reports.